Trusted WordPress tutorials, when you need them most.

 When you upload an image, WordPress creates multiple image sizes by default.
 Some WordPress themes and plugins may also request additional image sizes.

-You may be able to free up storage, create backups more quickly, and save money by cleaning up your media library.
+You may be able to free up storage, create backups more quickly, and save money by cleaning up your media library and removing unused images.

 Just be aware that cleaning up unused media files means deleting them forever.
 You can’t undo this, so make sure you create a complete WordPress backup before going any further.